Finding a pathway for growth

 One of the reasons why so many people are starting a career in healthcare is because of the opportunities the field offers.
 But in order to create a true career pathway in healthcare, postsecondary education and job training are critical.

-The chart below shows how education and training levels can affect career opportunity (click to download a printable PDF version):
+This Career Pathway Table shows how education and training levels can affect career opportunities.

 How to select a healthcare education or training program